wmodes/driftconditions/notes.md

-# Basic node/express/react/axios notes
+# Basic Node/React/MySQL App Notes

-At this point we have a working Express server and React client.
-We also use Axios to communicate between the two.
+At this point we have a working Express server and React client talking to a MySQL database.

 ## Start Up